allisoncarlisle14/BadBankFullStackWithAuthentication/README.md

 ```

 Except you should replace each instance of REPLACE WITH YOUR OWN with the values in your own Firebase configuration.
-* In a terminal window, navigate to the root directory of the project you cloned from GitHub and type
+* In a terminal window, navigate to the root directory of your project and type

 ```